 We forward many intern/full time job opportunities to enrolled CS majors via our CSStudents google group

 to their u.boisestate.edu email addresses.
-If you do not check this email account regularly, we encourage you to set up forwarding so you don’t miss these or more important announcement from the CS department.
+If you do not check this email account regularly, we encourage you to set up forwarding so you don’t miss these or other important announcements from the CS department.

 Many companies are recruiting for more than just CS students.
 These companies tend to use the three annual Boise State career fairs to make those connections.
 The Boise State Career Center